-- Energy Queensland supported the approach outlined in the delegation and said it was not aware of a more appropriate alternative approach to estimating the standing offer adjustment.92 - The Queensland Consumers' Association said a review is needed and questioned the appropriateness of linking regional prices to standing offer prices in south east Queensland given: the increased diversity of types of market offers in south east Queensland; the declining proportion of consumers on standing offers; and the fact retailers have an incentive to set the highest possible standing offer prices in order to advertise high discounts.
-It also questioned the validity of the assumption made by the delegation that the standard contract provides significant additional protections and, therefore, value to consumers.93 - QCOSS questioned whether there was any basis for making an adjustment based on the value of standard terms and conditions.
+- Energy Queensland supported the approach outlined in the delegation and said it was not aware of a more appropriate alternative approach to estimating the standing offer adjustment. - The Queensland Consumers' Association said a review is needed and questioned the appropriateness of linking regional prices to standing offer prices in south east Queensland, given the increased diversity of types of market offers in south east Queensland; the declining proportion of consumers on standing offers; and the fact that retailers have an incentive to set the highest possible standing offer prices in order to advertise high discounts.
+It also questioned the validity of the assumption made by the delegation that the standard contract provides significant additional protections and, therefore, value to consumers.
+100 - QCOSS questioned whether there was any basis for making an adjustment based on the value of standard terms and conditions.
 It referred to reports that had found customer protections (such as access to paper billing, payment periods and other terms) do not justify a higher price, especially if loyal and disengaged customers are staying on the higher standard contracts.
-Also, many market contracts now contain terms similar to standing offers (such as not having exit fees, and many do not have late payment fees).94 - A number of stakeholders raised the AER's review of the default market offer (DMO) and whether this review could have implications for the QCA's process, retail prices and the operation of retail markets.95 Energy Queensland did not consider there were direct implications for the QCA's price-setting process and said the QCA's approach should be
+Also, many market contracts now contain terms similar to standing offers (such as not having exit fees, and not having late payment fees). - A number of stakeholders mentioned the AER's review of the DMO and questioned whether this review could have implications for the QCA's process, retail prices and the operation of retail markets.
+Energy Queensland did not consider there were direct implications for the QCA's price-setting process and said the QCA's approach should be maintained.
+Other

-92 Energy Queensland, sub.
+&lt;sup>99 Energy Queensland, sub.
 5, p.
 10.

-94 QCOSS, sub.
-10, p.
+&lt;sup>100 Queensland Consumers' Association, sub.
+11, p.
 2.

-95 Origin Energy, sub.
+&lt;sup>102 Origin Energy, sub.
 8, p.
 1; Queensland Consumers' Association, sub.
 11, p.
 2; QCOSS, sub.
 10, p.
 3.